 Though the hiking is difficult in river sandals, we never regret being off the river.

 Many times we have to swim around riverbank obstacles.

 A not-so-subtle lesson in impermanence.

-Rick takes a break.
+Rick Fisher takes a break.
 Altitude sickness and lack of food are depleting all his energy.

 Troy Gillenwater (on left in the shadow) scouts our next climb.
 Where is the hamlet Eric promised is just ahead?
 Where is Eric?
 Our energy is waning and our packs feel heavier.

 Multi-colored Buddhist prayer flags guide us to civilization.
-Standing on the roof, Troy and Rick peer into the courtyard.
+Standing on the roof, Troy Gillenwater and Rick Fisher peer into the courtyard.
 There must be food!

 Their minds - unadulterated by modernization and technology - welcome us as family.

 Rick Fisher and Gil Gillenwater revel in outside human contact.
 Gil can feel his energy return as he chokes down the tsampa and gulps the high-fat yak butter tea.